Packers get the calls, Crosby hits late FG to beat Lions - WHIZ News

 Rodgers linked up with Jamaal Williams for the other TD.
 Williams finished with 104 yards on 14 carries and four catches for 32 yards for Green Bay (5-1), which captured its first win in five tries against its NFC North rival.

-The Packers might not have pulled it off if not for two fourth-quarter penalties for illegal hands to the face against Detroit’s Trey Flowers, both of them on third down.
+The Packers, who are off to their first 3-0 start in the NFC North since 2012, might not have pulled it off if not for two fourth-quarter penalties for illegal hands to the face against Detroit’s Trey Flowers, both of them on third down.
 The first set up Lazard’s touchdown, and the second allowed Green Bay to run the clock down to 2 seconds before Crosby’s game-winner.
 In both cases, replays showed Flowers’ hands on the neck or shoulder — not the face — of a Packers lineman.

+“I actually changed the position of my hand, because it was to the chest initially,” Flowers said.
+“I was doing it all game.
+I didn’t know that was a flag to the chest, so I changed it.
+And he called it again.

+“I didn’t think hands to the chest was a penalty.
+I thought hands to the face, but I had him right here in the chest.
+The second time I changed it. … That’s part of a move that I do.
+So, nah, I don’t think that was a penalty.”

 Matthew Stafford finished 18 of 32 for 265 yards and was sacked three times.